sjacob2019/Credit-Card-Fraud-Detection/README.md

 ## Problem Definition

-This dataset was found on Kaggle, and some of the main characteristics are that the dataset is comprised of principle components from PCA.
+Our dataset was found on [Kaggle](https://www.kaggle.com/mlg-ulb/creditcardfraud), and some of the main characteristics are that the dataset is comprised of principle components from PCA.
 The dataset contains real-world credit card transactions from a period of only two days by European card holders in September 2013.
-Due to this, there is a large number of legitimate transactions compared to a small number of fraudulent transactions.
+Due to this, there is a large number of legitimate transactions compared to fraudulent transactions.
+To combat this imbalance, our dataset comes with a data simulator to augment the number of fraudulent transactions.